fbpx

 You need to apply for a residence permit if you want to live in Greece.
 For non-EU citizens, you first need to get an entry visa, and then a residence permit.

-The most popular way to get a residence permit for home-seekers in Greece is through the Golden Visa Program, a residency-by-investment program which grants residency, visa-free travel in Europe (for 90 days every 6 months), and family inclusion with a minimum investment of 250,000 Euros (or 500,000 Euros in certain areas).
+The most popular way to get a residence permit for home-seekers in Greece is through the Golden Visa Program, a residency-by-investment program which grants residency, visa-free travel in Europe (for 90 days every 6 months), and family inclusion with a minimum investment of 400,000 Euros.
 More on the Golden Visa here.

-There are several residence permit options besides the Golden Visa, including Residency by Employment, Residency by Family Unification, Residency by Univeristy Studies, as well as a Financially Independent Residence Permit.
+There are several residence permit options besides the Golden Visa, including Residency by Employment, Residency by Family Unification, Residency by University Studies, as well as a Financially Independent Residence Permit.

 Greece has a great public healthcare system that is available for citizens and residents for free or at a very low cost.
 EFKA is the name of the public healthcare system in Greece.